-With yet another Hotel positioned opposite the Cathedral, you might be getting the sense that this is the top spot to be!
-And you would be right.
-With 44 bedrooms the boutique, 4 star, Hotel Casino Morelia offers a similar style to the other hotels in this list, though with an all-out Mexican historic feel.
+With yet another one of Morelia Hotels positioned opposite the Cathedral, you might be getting the sense that this is the top spot to be!
+And you would be right!
+With 44 bedrooms in the boutique, 4 stars, Hotel Casino Morelia offers a similar style to the other hotels in this list, though with an all-out Mexican historic feel.
 Plus, the in-house restaurant, Lu Cocina Michoacana, is a gastronomic adventure!
-Serving up a feast of traditional cuisine, the authenticity and heart is undeniable.
+Serving up a feast of traditional cuisine, the authenticity and heart are undeniable.

-The Rose Garden is also steps away, a long plaza full of shady seating spots, perfect for people watching!
+The Rose Garden also steps away, along a plaza full of shady seating spots, perfect for people watching!
 You will also find a variety of shops and galleries in the area.
 If you like a holiday full of shopping and culture, this is for you!

 Hotel Casa en el Campo

-With 14 rooms spread across 3 buildings—Luna, Sol and Traingulo—you can really get some headspace and enjoy the calm.
+With 14 rooms spread across 3 buildings—Luna, Sol, and Traingulo—you can really get some headspace and enjoy the calm.
 Each building is built in a modern style that somehow still keeps with Mexican history.
 No sign of colonialist architecture here!
 Accommodation here is clean and modern, with bright accents and a general calming atmosphere.
-The emphasis is in simplicity, with ensuite, a flat screen TV and comfy bed.
+The emphasis is on simplicity, with ensuite, a flat-screen TV, and a comfy bed.
 Wi-fi is also free throughout the hotel.

 You can also indulge in the Spa and wellness spaces whilst you stay here.
 If your kind of vacation includes indulging in yoga and mediation, this is one for you!
 It is important to note, however, that there is no pool on this property, despite the ample space.

-At the restaurant, Los Naranjos, guests can choose from a health continental or à la carte breakfast served 8am to 12pm.
-From 1pm to 8pm it opens again for lunch and dinner.
+At the restaurant, Los Naranjos, guests can choose from a healthy continental or à la carte breakfast served 8 am to 12 pm.
+From 1 pm to 8 pm, it opens again for lunch and dinner.
 And if you feel like chilling, room service is also available!

 Hotel Mesón de los Remedios

-Back in the heart of the city, near the Museum of Michoacán and Cathedral we have the Mesón de los Remedios hotel.
-Offering more colonial accents, a beautiful courtyard and interesting decor, this is a haven in the midst of a historic city.
-The plants dotted around the hotel lend that tropical feel, and help bring a sense of calm and clarity.
+Back in the heart of the city, near the Museum of Michoacán and Morelia Cathedral, we have the Mesón de los Remedios hotel.
+Offering more colonial accents, a beautiful courtyard, and interesting decor, this is a haven in the midst of a historic city.
+The plants dotted around the hotel lend that tropical feel and help bring a sense of calm and clarity.

 Breakfast is served daily, with a delicious range of continental options that will fill you up until lunchtime.
 And when it comes to lunch and dinner, you will find a range of restaurants and takeaways on your doorstep.
 For something a little special, La Conspiración de 1809 is recommended.
 However, there are a huge number of taquerias, if you want something quick and tasty!

-Free valet parking is available, as well as airport shuttle.
+Free valet parking is available, as well as an airport shuttle service is available.
 Sadly, there is no pool, though this is common for hotels in this area.
-This is definitely where to stay in Morelia if you are a solo traveller looking for culture, arts, fabulous dining and a little shopping!
+This is definitely where to stay in Morelia if you are a solo traveler looking for culture, arts, fabulous dining, and a little shopping!

 Hotel & Suites Villa del Sol

-Around 3km north of the historic centre and Cathedral of Morelia sits the Villa del Sol.
-A 4 star property with plenty of good features for travellers to shout about.
-This is the prefect place for those with younger children who love having a splash about in the pool!
-All ages are welcome, it is open year round and sun loungers are arranged in the garden for guest use.
-The gardens themselves are beautifully arrange and well kept, and some bedrooms even have a patio terrace that leads out into it.
+Around 3km north of the historic center and Morelia’s Cathedral sits the Villa del Sol.
+A 4-star property with plenty of good features for travelers to shout about.
+This is the perfect place for those with younger children who love having a splash about in the pool!
+All ages are welcome, it is open year-round and sun loungers are arranged in the garden for guest use.
+The gardens themselves are beautifully arranged and well kept, and some bedrooms even have a patio terrace that leads out into it.

 Where to Stay in Morelia for Families?